PGError: could not write block blockid of temporary file: No space left of device explains the issue well, but I need to use more temporary storage.

 There are several solutions to this problem:

-- Optimize the query to see if you can reduce the usage of temporary files
+- Find and optimize the query causing this to see if you can reduce the usage of temporary files.

 work_mem at the database level:

 However, take care when upping